bjboyd02/sensibility-testbed/README.md

 ![Sensibility Sequence Diagram for Acceleration Extension](https://github.com/aaaaalbert/sensibility-testbed/blob/native-sensors-jni/docs/sensibility_sequence.png "Sequence Diagram for Acceleration Extension")

 1. The native method `Java_com_snakei_PythonInterpreterService_startNativePythonInterpreter()` is declared in [PythonInterpreterService.java](https://github.com/aaaaalbert/sensibility-testbed/blob/native-sensors-jni/app/src/main/java/com/snakei/PythonInterpreterService.java) and defined in [interpreter.c](https://github.com/aaaaalbert/sensibility-testbed/blob/native-sensors-jni/app/src/main/jni/interpreter.c) and gets called from the JVM
-1. This method calls [sensor.c's](https://github.com/aaaaalbert/sensibility-testbed/blob/native-sensors-jni/app/src/main/jni/sensors.c#L340)`initsensor()` which initializes the sensor extensions in a Python module (not shown in sequence diagram)
+1. This method calls [sensor.c's](https://github.com/aaaaalbert/sensibility-testbed/blob/native-sensors-jni/app/src/main/jni/sensors.c#L340)`initsensor()` which initializes the sensor extensions in a Python module (not shown in sequence diagram) and
-1. and uses the custom JNI glue - [jnihelper.c](https://github.com/aaaaalbert/sensibility-testbed/blob/native-sensors-jni/app/src/main/jni/jnihelper.c) - to lookup the required Java class and methods defined in [SensorService.java](https://github.com/aaaaalbert/sensibility-testbed/blob/native-sensors-jni/app/src/main/java/com/snakei/SensorService.java) and caches them for later use.
+1. uses the custom JNI glue - [jnihelper.c](https://github.com/aaaaalbert/sensibility-testbed/blob/native-sensors-jni/app/src/main/jni/jnihelper.c) - to lookup the required Java class and methods defined in [SensorService.java](https://github.com/aaaaalbert/sensibility-testbed/blob/native-sensors-jni/app/src/main/java/com/snakei/SensorService.java) and caches them for later use.

-1. The interpreter then calls sensor.c's `sensor_start_sensing()`,
+1. The interpreter then calls sensor.c's `sensor_start_sensing()`, which
-1. which passes the previously cached Java class and methods to the the JNI glue, in order to
+1. passes the previously cached Java class and methods to the the JNI glue, in order to
 1. retrieve a Singleton instance of `SensorService` and
 1. call `start_sensing()` on the instance which registers a listener on the main thread (not the thread the method was called from).
-The listener receives regular updates from the device's Accelerometer
+The listener henceforth receives regular updates from the device's Accelerometer until it gets unregistered
 1. The interpreter then runs a Python script which simply imports the previously initialized Python module `sensor` and calls its `get_acceleration()` function.
-The script is executed using a custom C wrapper defined in [pyhelper.c](https://github.com/aaaaalbert/sensibility-testbed/blob/native-sensors-jni/app/src/main/jni/pyhelper.c)
+The script is executed using a custom C wrapper defined in [pyhelper.c](https://github.com/aaaaalbert/sensibility-testbed/blob/native-sensors-jni/app/src/main/jni/pyhelper.c)/
-1. the Python function `get_acceleration()` is defined as C-Python extension in `sensors.c`, where it again
+1. The Python function `get_acceleration()` is defined as C-Python extension in `sensors.c`, where it again
 1. uses `jnihelper.c` to get a Singleton instance of `SensorService.java` and call `getAcceleration()` on that instance, which
 1. returns the last Sensor update, received in the previously registered Listener, as String serialized JSON Object
 1. `jnihelper.c` then uses [cjson.c](https://github.com/aaaaalbert/sensibility-testbed/blob/native-sensors-jni/app/src/main/jni/cjson.c) to decode the returned String as Python Object which gets returned to the calling Python script